JimDesu/basis-lang/spec.md

 counter :: increment
 ```

-Methods dispatch on the runtime type of their receiver &mdash; a method named `log` is resolved against the receiver's type's witness for the relevant class, with the dispatch site syntactically marked by `::`.
-The full dispatch mechanics &mdash; the dictionary-slot model, single-class dispatch, the dictionary structure, witness coherence &mdash; are in &sect;9.
+Methods dispatch on the runtime type of their receiver &mdash; a method named `log` is resolved against the receiver's type's witness for the relevant concept, with the dispatch site syntactically marked by `::`.
+The full dispatch mechanics &mdash; the dictionary-slot model, single-concept dispatch, the dictionary structure, witness coherence &mdash; are in &sect;9.

 Receivers are always carried at the marker placement of the named-context rule (&sect;3.3) &mdash; `Type 'name`, `Type &name`, `Type ~name`, or `Type name`.
 The constructor case is &sect;3.9 above: constructors admit a CREATE receiver only, where methods admit all four.
 The receiver-mode-by-signature-shape table, and the full receiver-mode discipline including the *R1* (call-site initialization) and *R2* (callee-body obligation) rules, are in &sect;6.6 and &sect;6.7.
 The block markers `@` and `@!` (&sect;3.13) are not signature shapes &mdash; they introduce bodies, not methods, and do not carry receivers at the signature level.